MysteryPancake/Discord-Reposter/README.md

 # Discord Reposter
 A simple bot I made because I wanted my friends to stop deleting their messages.

-Sends all the messages in one channel to another.
-It can be in another server if you have the right permissions.
+Reposts all the messages from one channel to another channel, which can be in another server.

 At the moment it goes backward from the latest message sent.
 When I use [lastMessageID](https://discord.js.org/#/docs/main/stable/class/TextChannel?scrollTo=lastMessageID) it'll be possible to go forward.